damon-sava-stanley/damon-sava-stanley.github.io/blogs/2021-02-14-huidobro-solitario-invencible.md

 ---
-title: "Vincente Huidobro: Solitario invencible"
+title: "Vicente Huidobro: Solitario invencible"
 ...

-I've been occasionally pecking away some of the work of Vincente Huidobro.
+I've been occasionally pecking away some of the work of Vicente Huidobro.
 I have long since lost my never-good Spanish and have engaged in very amateur translations in a half-hearted effort to return it to its former half-luster.
 The are three versions of the translation here: a straightforward, unpoetic, line-by-line translation; a condensed, more poetic version; and then a complete reworking.
 In general, I think an effective translation requires someone much more fluent, much more attuned to the context and features of the original.
 So this is not really a translation but a writing-through.

 # Solitario invencible